 In cases where a parent is requesting a custody change, due to drug use, then the evidence will focus on the offending parent’s substance abuse issues and how those issues impact the child.
 Say, for example, that the offending parent was arrested for driving while under the influence of drugs and that the child was in the car.
 Under such facts the parent requesting a change would likely subpoena the arresting officer so that they may testify as to the facts of the arrest.
 It would also be a common step to present evidence showing that the offending parent is regularly missing time from work and is engaging in other conduct that is consistent with drug use.
 Finally, any evidence showing that such conduct is placing the child in danger will be vital.
 These are just a few examples of the types of evidence which should be presented in such a case.
 The specific strategy you employ in a trial will depend on the specifics of your given situation.
 It is strongly suggested that you discuss those specifics with a lawyer.

-As a child custody attorney I have handled many matters in Norfolk and Virginia Beach in which a parent was accused of using illegal drugs.
-I will work to immediately file any necessary Motions and to make sure your case enters the system as quickly as possible.
-We also service Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York and James City.
+As a child custody law firm we have handled many matters in which a parent was accused of using illegal drugs.
+We will work to immediately file any necessary motions and to make sure your case enters the system as quickly as possible.